OpenCerts/opencerts-documentation/schema2_update.md

 ## Closing

 To sum up, OpenCerts 2.0 is going to be awesome for independent issuers!
-It allows them to now use OpenCerts completely permissionlessly.

 If you have any concerns or questions, please hit us up on our [Github Issuer Tracker](https://github.com/OpenCerts/opencerts-documentation/issues) as always :)